-From the Coach’s Corner, more key points for speech-making:
+From the Coach’s Corner, here are key points for speech-making:

 Public Speaking Tips – for Speeches in Accepting Awards, Honors — So you’re about to be honored for your pro bono work, volunteerism, or for creating a foundation to fund scholarships for education.
 But you get stage fright or don’t know how to most-effectively frame your acceptance speech?